Blueprint Travelers

 Moreton Bay Bug

-Also known as a flathead lobster or bay lobster, is a marine crustacean that can be grilled or boiled and eaten by themselves or as part of a dish such as pasta
+Also known as a flathead lobster or bay lobster, it is a marine crustacean that can be grilled or boiled and eaten by themselves or as part of a dish such as pasta

 Barramundi